eeoviosa/TextEditor/README.md

+# Text-Editor
-The code will run on the port labeled desktop, if port not shown add the port 6080 maually.
-Password is "vscode".
+The code will run on a port labeled desktop(6080).
+If the port is not found, add it manually.
+The password is "vscode".